Cyb3rC3lt/Cyb3rC3lt.github.io-/_posts/2022-12-09-cftunnels.md

 <img alt="cs" src="/assets/img/createtunnel.jpg"/>

-You will now be provided the code that you need to run to connect your private internal infrastructure to Cloudflare as shown:
+You will now be provided the code, including the 'YourVeryLongSecretKeyHere' referenced below, that you need to run to connect your private internal infrastructure to Cloudflare as shown:

 <br />